BlinkID/blinkid-android/README.md

 ##### [`void setParserDecodingInfos(DecodingInfo[])`](https://blinkid.github.io/blinkid-android/com/microblink/recognizers/blinkid/mrtd/MRTDRecognizerSettings.html#setParserDecodingInfos-com.microblink.detectors.DecodingInfo:A-)
 Sets the decoding infos for desired additional document elements that should be recognized together with MRZ zone.
-Use this method if document contains additional information (elements) of interest that should be recognized together with MRZ and only one document type is expected.
+Use this method if document contains additional information (elements) of interest that should be recognized together with MRZ and only one document type is expected or if later document classification depends on non-MRZ data.
 The position of each additional element is represented as [DecodingInfo](https://blinkid.github.io/blinkid-android/com/microblink/detectors/DecodingInfo.html) object which holds the location for that element of interest (relative to full document detection) and the desired dewarp height (in number of pixels), for that location. **Name of the decoding info must be equal to the name of the parser group** that will be used for parsing that element.

-If you want to support multiple document types containing MRZ, and if they can be distinguished using MRZ result, use method [`setParserDecodingInfos(DecodingInfo[], String)`](https://blinkid.github.io/blinkid-android/com/microblink/recognizers/blinkid/mrtd/MRTDRecognizerSettings.html#setParserDecodingInfos-com.microblink.detectors.DecodingInfo:A-java.lang.String-) for setting the decoding infos for each document type and method [`setDocumentClassifier(MRTDDocumentClassifier)`](https://blinkid.github.io/blinkid-android/com/microblink/recognizers/blinkid/mrtd/MRTDRecognizerSettings.html#setDocumentClassifier-com.microblink.recognizers.blinkid.mrtd.MRTDDocumentClassifier-) for setting the document classifier.
+If you want to support multiple document types containing MRZ, and if they can be distinguished using MRZ result and non-MRZ fields set with this method, use method [`setParserDecodingInfos(DecodingInfo[], String)`](https://blinkid.github.io/blinkid-android/com/microblink/recognizers/blinkid/mrtd/MRTDRecognizerSettings.html#setParserDecodingInfos-com.microblink.detectors.DecodingInfo:A-java.lang.String-) for setting the decoding infos for each document type and method [`setDocumentClassifier(MRTDDocumentClassifier)`](https://blinkid.github.io/blinkid-android/com/microblink/recognizers/blinkid/mrtd/MRTDRecognizerSettings.html#setDocumentClassifier-com.microblink.recognizers.blinkid.mrtd.MRTDDocumentClassifier-) for setting the document classifier.

 ##### [`void setParserDecodingInfos(DecodingInfo[], String)`](https://blinkid.github.io/blinkid-android/com/microblink/recognizers/blinkid/mrtd/MRTDRecognizerSettings.html#setParserDecodingInfos-com.microblink.detectors.DecodingInfo:A-java.lang.String-)